-- 1. Offices or light industrial uses, including co-working space or flexible workspace, will be supported for brownfield sites, including sites within the Town Centre and sites close to residential areas or as part of a mix of uses in new residential development, subject to: - a.
-There being no significant adverse impact on the amenities of any nearby residential properties or Biggleswade's historic or rural environments, including from noise, disturbance, vibration and other impacts; - b.
-Restrictions being in place to prevent changes of use to retail or other town centre uses for sites outside of the defined Town Centre. - 2.
-General industrial and distribution uses will be supported in existing industrial estates, subject to there being no significant adverse impact on the amenities of any nearby residential properties and Biggleswade's historic and rural environments, including likely impacts from additional heavy vehicle movements. - 3.
-Development involving large-scale industrial or warehouse buildings must be designed to minimise their prominence and avoid adverse visual impacts, including through landscape design and screening.
+- Offices or light industrial uses (Use Class E), including co-working space or flexible workspace, will be supported in principle for brownfield sites, including sites within the Town Centre and sites close to residential areas or as part of a mix of uses in new residential development, subject to; - a. there being no significant adverse impact on the amenities of any nearby residential properties or Biggleswade's historic or rural environments, including from noise, disturbance, vibration and other impacts; - b. to the extent that legislation permits, on sites outside of the defined Town Centre, restrictions will be placed on proposed changes of use to retail or other town centre uses, where such changes of use could harm the vitality of the Town Centre. - 2.
+General industrial and distribution uses will be supported in principle in appropriate locations, consistent with Policy EMP3 of the Local Plan, subject to: - a. there being no significant adverse impact on the amenities of any nearby residential properties or Biggleswade's historic and rural environments, including impacts from additional heavy vehicle movements; - b. there being adequate supporting parking, amenities and other facilities for drivers of commercial vehicles. - large-scale industrial or warehouse buildings being designed to avoid or mitigate adverse visual impacts, including through landscape design and screening where necessary.

 The policy supports employment-related development, but seeks to protect residential amenity, viability of the Town Centre, and Biggleswade's historic and rural environments.
-The latter are dealt with in more detail by the plan's green infrastructure, design and placemaking and heritage policies.
+The latter are dealt with in more detail by the plan's green infrastructure, design and placemaking, heritage and transport policies.